 One byproduct of this quest has been a redefinition of what is paintable.
 Churchman’s pursuit of the universal starts with the specific.
 The artist has said, “When we look up at the sky everything we see is the past and has already died a thousand, million, or billions of years ago.
 The paintings seem like this, a stage of things that have already happened but seem to be playing out in real time before us.”

 Leidy Churchman (b.
 1979) was born in Villanova, Pennsylvania, and lives and works in New York.
 Churchman’s work has been shown at museums including MoMA PS1 in New York, Museum Brandhorst in Munich, and the Museum of Contemporary Art in Los Angeles.
-One-person exhibitions include the Kölnischer Kunstverein in Cologne, the Boston University Art Gallery, and the Hessel Museum at CCS Bard in Annandale-on-Hudson, New York.
+One-person exhibitions include the Kölnischer Kunstverein in Cologne, the Boston University Art Gallery, the Hessel Museum at CCS Bard in Annandale-on-Hudson, New York, and the Modern Art Museum of Fort Worth.